VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Experiments

 \subsection{Downstream Tasks}

 Beyond unconditional generation, the learned token representation supports clinically relevant downstream tasks such as link prediction for repairing incomplete vasculature.
 Specifically, given a vessel graph with missing connections, the goal is to infer plausible edges that are consistent with both local geometry and global topology.
-For this, we train a Diffusion Transformer~\cite{peebles2022scalable} with a conditional flow-matching objective~\cite{lipman2022flow}.
+For this, we train a Diffusion Transformer~\cite{peebles2023scalable} with a conditional flow-matching objective~\cite{lipman2022flow}.
 The incomplete graph serves as a conditioning signal, and the model learns to denoise toward the distribution of the complete (clean) graph.
-Training pairs are generated by randomly removing 40\% of spatially adjacent edges from each ground-truth graph.
+Training pairs are generated by the description provided in supplementary Sec.~H, resulting in a graph with $\approx$40\% of missing links.
 The model learns to recover the missing connectivity.
 In inference, the model samples plausible completions that "infill" the missing edges.
 Tab.~\ref{tab:inpainting} shows that our approach performs competitively with a strong autodecoder baseline~\cite{amiranashvili2024learning}.
 Fig.~\ref{fig:link_pred_main} shows some qualitative examples.
-See supplementary Sec.~H for further details.